 - 1. Acts as a key to allow entry to the college during open hours.
-The open hours will be posted on the website and communicated by e-mail - 2.
+The open hours will be posted on the website and communicated by e-mail-access hours are also posted by most doors - 2.
 Is used by the Library when checking out books - 3.
 Serves as identification with the Empire State Building to allow you to obtain a building ID

 If you should lose your ID, please contact the Facilities manager, Ed Gruber at egruber@tkc.edu and let him know.
 He will de-activate the key so that it will not open any doors (a security measure, in case someone not associated with the college finds your ID).
 If you later find your key, simply contact the Facilities Manager again and it will be reactivated.
 If you are unable to find the key and require a replacement, a new card will be provided and a fee of \$15 will be applied to your student account.